 Anxiety and depression are diagnosed by a doctor looking for the presence of signs and symptoms associated with anxiety and depression, including the mix and severity of symptoms, context, duration, and life impact.
 The doctor will also want to know about your medical history and family history, as well as current medications you are taking.
 A brief visit is usually enough to diagnose your anxiety and/or depression and determine a treatment plan.

 Treatment: How are anxiety and depression typically treated?

 According to the Mayo Clinic, medication can be an effective part of a treatment plan for anxiety and depression..
-The types of medications that are normally prescribed within the Selective Serotonin Reuptake Inhibitors (SSRIs) category.
+The types of medications that are normally prescribed within the Selective Serotonin Reuptake Inhibitors (SSRIs) category, which function by boosting serotonin levels in the brain.
 Common examples include: